Stephen Lynch (musician): 2000 to present

 Lynch began the My Old Heart Tour on January 11, 2017, to begin showcasing material for his upcoming new album My Old Heart.
 On February 21, 2018, Lynch announced that the album was finished and he was due to record a live album to accompany it at The Reality Factory in Kalamazoo, Michigan, on March 16, 2018.
 On March 17, 2019, Lynch confirmed via Twitter that My Old Heart would be released on June 14, 2019.

 As Lynch's repertoire of material includes duets and a few songs for three voices, close university pals and fellow comedians Mark Teich (of The Second City; he died in 2021) and Rod Cone (of The Rod Cone Situation) have been frequent guests on his tours.
 More recently, he toured with Courtney Jaye, his co-performer for Lion.
 He has also done shows with his brother Drew and with former Wedding Singer castmate David Josefsberg.

-In 2021, Lynch announced "The Time Machine Tour," a nationwide run, from August to the end of November, organized by his agent, Mike Berkowitz.
-He told interviewer John Liberty that he had tweaked the lyrics to "Time Machine" (a song about going back in time to kill Adolf Hitler in infancy, as well as other controversial figures such as Idi Amin and Charles Manson), to address COVID-19, which had prevented his touring earlier.
-Lynch said, "I thought I would be really creative in that time period.
-It turned out to be the opposite — I didn't want to do anything creative.
-Nothing was funny.
-I didn't want to re–tailor everything that I had written up to that point to be about this thing that was consuming all of our time and attention.
-So, I just sort of didn't.
-I didn't do anything.
-I allowed myself to do other things.
-I cleaned my house.
-I sold my house.
-I bought a new house.
-I moved into that house.
-I did everything to just not think about that type of thing.
-I figured when the time was right, I would be reinspired and the creative juices would get flowing again.
-And that's what happened, especially now that I have (performance) dates to actually look forward to."